otuozeAhmed/akkodis/README.rst

        make process.monitor

-Note: process data is populated real-time in data.json Typing in executable path can be daunting and not so user friendly, This solution does not require file/paths/to/executable, You can type the executable name alone and the program will automatically detect the executable path for you. e.g. you can type "chrome" or "firefox" on prompt
+Note: Process data is populated real-time in data.json, typing in executable path can be daunting and not so user friendly, so, this solution does not require file/paths/to/executable.
+You can type the executable name alone and the program will automatically detect the executable path for you. e.g. you can type "chrome" or "firefox" on prompt